movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 engine before exposing any view.
 Failure after publishing the target leaves the marker recoverable and makes the filesystem read-only.

-Final-link removal persists a zero-link inode and an orphan marker in the same handle as namespace removal.
-Last-close cleanup first commits ordered data, then deletes mappings and xattrs in reserved batches, reducing batch size under space pressure.
-Each intermediate commit retains the inode, marker, and remaining byte accounting; the final batch removes inode and marker together.
+Final-link removal records a zero-link inode and an orphan marker in the same handle as namespace removal.
+Last-close cleanup first commits if that inode has pending ordered data, then deletes mappings and xattrs in reserved batches, reducing batch size under space pressure.
+Each intermediate commit retains the inode, marker, and remaining byte accounting.
+The final batch removes inode and marker together and can share a transaction with later namespace operations;
+minimum-reserve cleanup commits promptly to replenish protected space.
+Freed allocations remain unavailable until publication.
 Mount uses the same cleanup engine across all file trees, including outside the selected view.
 Inode allocation keeps a mount-lifetime high-water mark to prevent reuse while deleted vnodes or file handles can still exist.